-Description A mid terrace two storey villa.
-Accommodation GROUND FLOOR: entrance hall, lounge, kitchen.
-FIRST FLOOR: landing, 2 bedrooms, bathroom.
+Description A semi detached two storey villa.
+Accommodation ON GROUND FLOOR: Entrance Vestibule, Lounge, Kitchen.
+ON FIRST FLOOR: Landing, Two Bedrooms, Bathroom.

-Gross internal floor area (m2) 74sqm approx.
+Gross internal floor area (m2) 64sqm approx

-Neighbourhood and location The property was built by the local authority and is located within an established residential area where surrounding properties are of a similar character.
-Local amenities are readily available within Kilmaurs town centre.
+Neighbourhood and location The property is located within an established residential area where surrounding properties are of a similar age and character.
+Local amenities are readily available within Kilmarnock town centre.